 To get to know it, you must take one of the tours that leave from the Gullfoss Waterfall cafe and cover the glacier on a snowmobile like this.
 From there, you will ride in a special snowmobile until you reach the glacier base camp, where your snowmobile will be waiting for you.

-However, if you can afford it, it’s worth taking this tour, since, in addition to taking the snowmobile ride, you will visit the famous Langjökull ice cave, which, although it was built artificially in 2015, is quite shocking.
+However, if you can afford it, it’s worth taking this tour, since you will visit the famous Langjökull ice cave, which, although it was built artificially in 2015, is quite shocking.
 The most interesting thing is that from inside, you can hear the sound of ice moving above your head.

 In any case, whatever tour you choose, if you are doing the Golden Circle route in two days, touring the Landjokull Glacier is a great plan that I recommend doing the morning of your last day in the Golden Circle.